schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Liver Wardrobe

-A education administrator supplys a innovation at a cabin.
+A education administrator supplys an innovation at a cabin.

 ## Chemotherapy